-DEAD AID: Why Aid Is Not Working and How There Is a Better Way for Africa called upon President Obama to uphold his campaign commitment to double foreign assistance.
+DEAD AID: Why Aid Is Not Working and How There Is a Better Way for Africa Dambisa Moyo 188 pages, Farrar, Straus, and Giroux, 2009 As the global financial crisis unfolds, those least responsible-our world's poor-will be most affected.
+Many have called upon President Obama to uphold his campaign commitment to double foreign assistance.
 But Dambisa Moyo's book, Dead Aid, challenges us to think again.
 Although we can all agree that ending poverty is an urgent necessity, there appears to be increasing disagreement about the best way to achieve that goal.